Waldenstrom macroglobulinemia (WM) is a type of non-Hodgkin lymphoma (NHL), and is slow growing.

 This disease often starts without any symptoms and is often discovered in the course of doing unrelated blood work.

-It can cause symptoms such as weight loss, night sweats, fevers, tender or swollen lymph glands, neuropathy, and more.
+It can cause symptoms such as weight loss, fatigue, night sweats, fevers, tender or swollen lymph glands, neuropathy, and more.

 WM patients are at higher risk of developing second cancers than the general population.